 “I think the attractive and also important thing about farmhouse style is that it possesses a sense of authenticity – meaning to me, that the materials and vibe has to resonate as true,” says Alabama architect Jeffrey Dungan (opens in new tab).

 Certainly, you could characterize the modern farmhouse aesthetic as a notedly humble approach to design; the look spotlights the honest materials of simpler times, and champions DIY updates modest homeowners can accomplish with their own hands.
+Modern farmhouse dining rooms, for example, need be just a careworn table and simple adornments.

 Where did the modern farmhouse look come from?